rma010101/rev14-session_007_messaging_with_kafka_redis/README.md

-# METRO Train Lines Messaging System
+# METRO Lines Messaging System

 A real-time messaging application for METRO (Mass Rapid Transit) alerts using **Kafka** for message streaming and **Redis** for high-speed caching.